craraulsalazar/frontend-nanodegree-arcade-game/README.md

 Player must try to avoid any collisions otherwise the player starts over. the game restart whenever the player hits the water.

---- How to run the game
+--- How-to-run instructions

 Click on index.html
-or visit my Github page (http:/)
+or visit my Github page ( http://craraulsalazar.github.io/frontend-nanodegree-arcade-game/index.html )

 --- Instructions - How To play the game ---